Code of Community Standards

 - The right to name material witnesses from the College community (material witnesses are those possessing direct knowledge of the case under consideration or those having technical or expert information relevant to the case);

-- The right to a modified hearing structure upon request and if deemed appropriate by a Conduct Official; a modified hearing structure may include a partition panel during a hearing so as not to directly view the Complainant/Respondent, utilizing technology, such as a phone or Skype, or holding separate hearing times for the Complainant and Respondent;
+- The right to a modified hearing structure upon request and if deemed appropriate by a Standards Administrator; a modified hearing structure may include a partition panel during a hearing so as not to directly view the Complainant/Respondent, utilizing technology, such as a phone or Skype, or holding separate hearing times for the Complainant and Respondent;

 - The right to challenge participation of a specific hearing board member;